sboudoux/gousto/README.md

   - AWS APi gateway + Lambda: I thought about solutions that would reduce to a minimum the time allocate to building a dev environment and maximise the time coding the business logic you're asking for, but that is not very practical for a coding test.

 But I have chosen PhalconPhp:
-  + extremely performant framework, perfect for a small API  (it's compiled, loaded in memory and cached as a php extension >> no access to the drive)
+  + extremely efficient framework, perfect for a small API  (it's compiled, loaded in memory and cached as a php extension >> no access to the drive)
   + offers a "micro" mode -- stripped down from the router & "dispatcher" (- event management & advanced routing and forwarding options)
   + I have already have a VM ready with phalcon and php7.2
   + PSR compliant